heyzunee/build-video-chatbot-using-Langchain/README.md

 # Build Video Chatbot using Langchain

-This is an AI-powered chatbot app built with **Streamlit**.
+This is an AI-powered chatbot app built with **Gradio**.
 The chatbot serves as an assistant, allowing users to ask anything about content insights extracted from videos.

 ## Features